network-whu/slides/notes/igp_bgp.md

 protocol designed to exchange routing and reachability information between autonomous systems (AS) on the Internet.
 This protocol is a distance-vector routing protocol.

-Border Gateway Protocol (BGP) is the only one EGP used in modern TCP/IP.
-BGP is very important since it is used on the current Internet and other larger networks.
-The Exterior Gateway Protocol (EGP) is an obsolete protocol that was used for communication between non-core routers and the router core in the early Internet.
-Therefore, the Internet currently uses a single interdomain routing protocol : the Border Gateway Protocol (BGP).
-The current version of BGP is defined in RFC 4271.

 IGPs are used to exchange routing information within an AS.
 In contrast, BGP is for determining network reachability between ASes